-If you live in a humid environment with a lot of rain or humidity, you should take additional measures like putting your cactus pot on top of the soil rather than burying it, so that excess moisture drains away from the roots.
+If you live in a humid environment with a lot of rain or humidity, you should take additional measures like putting your cactus pot on top of the soil (if outdoors) rather than burying it, so excess moisture drains away from the roots.

-During the winter, when there is less light in the surroundings, the plant may endure temperatures as low as 15°C (59°F).
+During the winter, when light levels are lower, the plant may endure temperatures as low as 59°F (15°C) .

-Allow the temperature to never drop below 10°C (50°F).
-In terms of humidity, it thrives in dry climates (less than 50% relative humidity) and inside.
+In terms of humidity, it thrives in dry climates with less than 50% relative humidity.
 If growing in a terrarium, make sure there’s enough airflow to avoid rot.

 The Old Man Cactus does not need much fertilizer.
 For the most outstanding results, use a balanced (20-20-20) water-soluble fertilizer throughout the growing season.

 As required, dilute to half strength and apply weekly to two-week intervals.

 Be cautious not to over-fertilize your plants.
 Plants like the Old Man Cactus are resilient, but too much nitrogen in the fertilizer causes soft, succulent growth that is more prone to pests and disease.

 Because this cactus is primarily a spring/summer grower, fertilized throughout the winter months.